patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

       checkedRows: []
     };

+    /**
+      Recursive function which flattens the data into an array flattened IRow objects to be passed to the `rows` prop of the Table
+      params:
+        - rowData - array of data
+        - level - number representing how deeply nested the current row is
+        - posinset - position of the row relative to this row's siblings
-    this.buildRows = ([x, ...xs], level, posinset, isHidden = false) => {
+        - isHidden - defaults to false, true if this row's parent is expanded */ this.buildRows = ([x, ...xs], level, posinset, isHidden = false) => {
       if (x) {
         const isExpanded = this.state.expandedRows.includes(x.repositories);